Termite Pest Control Perth

 If you have monitoring stations placed every three metres around the building and Allpest is carrying out your monitoring then the manufacturers of the baiting system will pay the first $100,000 worth of repairs should termites breach the system and cause more damage.

-Some clear benefits of the Exterra interception and baiting system is that there are no chemicals used in the baiting process, there is a $100,000 timber replacement warranty and the colony is not left underground seeking other routes into the building.
-Ask about an Exterra Baiting Interception System today.
+Some clear benefits of the Sentricon interception and baiting system is that there are no chemicals used in the baiting process, and the colony is not left underground seeking other routes into the building.
+Ask about a Sentricon Baiting Interception System today.

 Choosing the best method

 The choice between baiting and interception or chemical treatment can be difficult.
-In buildings with many expansion joins in a concrete floor, floors with split levels and other more intricate construction methods baiting becomes a more logical choice very quickly.
+In buildings with many expansion joins in a concrete floor, floors with split levels and other more intricate construction methods baiting quickly becomes the most logical choice.
 For buildings with a simple construction method it will generally be more cost effective to carry out a chemical treatment however a baiting and interception system is still considered as better long term protection.